stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 12-newest_lines script sorts by time and displays the top 10 files The 13-unique script prints unique files in order
-The 14-findthatword script searches for lines that contain root
+The 14-findthatword script searches for lines that contain root The 15-countthatword script counts words with bin in the file